 Your child will need surgery to repair the septal openings and heart valves.
-This is done to stop his or her lungs from becoming damaged further.
+This is done to stop their lungs from becoming damaged further.
 Your child's heart doctor will decide when the best time for surgery is.
-After the surgery, your child's heart doctor may give him or her antibiotics.
-This is to prevent infections after he or she leaves the hospital.
+After the surgery, your child's heart doctor may give them antibiotics.
+This is to prevent infections after they leave the hospital.

 What are possible complications of an AV canal defect in a child?